Barriers to fitness: Overcoming common challenges

 - Work with your nature, not against it.
 Plan physical activity for times of the day when you tend to feel more energetic, or at least not quite so lazy.

 - Schedule exercise as you would schedule an important appointment.
-Block off times for physical activity, and make sure your friends and family are aware of your commitment.
+Block off times in your calendar for physical activity, and make sure your friends and family are aware of your commitment.
 Ask for their encouragement and support.

 6. I'm not athletic

-Natural athletic ability isn't necessary in physical activity.
+You don't need natural athletic ability to be active.
 Even if you've been inactive for some time, it's not too late to get more active.

 - Keep it simple.
 Try something basic, such as a daily walk.
 Start slowly and give your body a chance to get used to the increased activity.